UCAS GUIDANCE

 In this section...

 Good luck with your applications.
 There are many other online resources to help you.
 The new UCAS portal has a lot of information for students as does Unifrog.
-Universities are also doing a lot of virtual open days and tours so please have a look at these too.

 Choosing a course and university